houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 **1. Through action**

-Existentialists argue that we find meaning in life through our actions.
 When we act, we make choices and take responsibility for our actions.
 This gives us a sense of purpose and direction.

 **2. Through relationships**

-Existentialists also argue that we find meaning in life through our relationships with others.
 When we connect with others, we feel a sense of belonging and acceptance.
 This can help us to feel grounded and supported.

 **3. Through creativity**

-Existentialists believe that we can find meaning in life through our creativity.
 When we express ourselves creatively, we are tapping into our unique potential.
 This can help us to feel fulfilled and alive.

 ### A dash of Existential Dread